-Gerdau has excellent liquidity, supported by BRL5.3 billion in cash (\$1 billion) as of year-end 2023; BRL4.2 billion (\$875 million) availability under its revolving credit facility, renewed in September 2022 and due in September 2027; and BRL1.6 billion in debt maturing by year-end 2024.
+Gerdau has excellent liquidity, supported by BRL6.6 billion in cash (\$1.2 billion) as of June 2024; BRL4.9 billion (\$875 million) availability under its revolving credit facility, renewed in September 2022 and due in September 2027; and BRL0.9 billion in debt maturing by year-end 2024.
 Thus, it has the flexibility to withstand short-term shocks.

 Gerdau has maintained robust liquidity over time, in particular during periods of weakening market fundamentals, and it has generated positive FCF since 2013.
-In 2023, Gerdau generated BRL2.1 billion of FCF, in line with our previous expectation that the company would be able to maintain positive FCF even with higher investments of about BRL5.7 billion in 2023.
+As of the 12 months that ended June 2024, Gerdau generated BRL0.5 billion of FCF, in line with our previous expectation that the company would be able to maintain positive FCF even with higher investments of about BRL5.8 billion over the period.
 We expect the company to continue to be able to generate positive FCF, even with the planned BRL6 billion in investments for 2024.
 The company was also able to reduce debt, partially using proceeds from asset divestitures.
 It has historically pursued liability management initiatives proactively to reduce its debt cost and increase its debt tenor.
 Historically, Gerdau has generated positive FCF even during market downturns because of its financial discipline and working capital management.
 The company also has flexibility to reduce capital spending and dividend payments to the minimum required by law to adjust its cash outflow in times of lower demand.
-Historically, Gerdau has maintained a dividend payout of about 30%-35%, and in 2023, the company's payout was in line with historical trend at around 35.8%.
+Historically, Gerdau has maintained a dividend payout of about 30%-35%.
+As of the 12 months that ended June 2024, dividend payout was slightly above this line at around 40%.